biblequiz/BibleQuiz.com/_pages/discord.md

 ## Join the server

-Once you have your account setup, check with your coach for the Discord invite link.
-You can also access Discord from the official [AG Bible Quiz Facebook Group](https://www.facebook.com/groups/agbiblequiz).
+Once you have your account setup, hit this link

+<a href="https://discord.gg/URCCZpp9q5" class="button is-primary">Join the Bible Quiz Discord Server</a>

 ## Manage notifications